Skip to main content

 Through BrowZine, you can access issues and articles of scholarly journals that 1) we license and 2) are covered by BrowZine.
 Newspapers, magazines, and other popular sources are excluded.
 When you search for titles on BrowZine.com, the results will also include licensed journals that are not included in BrowZine.
 With these, you will be directed back to our ejournals A-Z list (UC-eLinks) to see where we do have it online.

-What if there's a journal I want to add to My Bookshelf, but I can't find it I look for the title?
+What if there's a journal I want to add to My Bookshelf, but I don't see the title listed?

 If you can't find the journal in BrowZine, it means one of two things.